 Our attorneys recommend these measures while considering your legal options:

 You may be hesitant about seeking medical attention after suffering medical malpractice.
 It's perfectly normal to distrust healthcare providers and be wary of your next steps.
 Still, seeking care from another qualified professional can address your condition and help you reach maximum medical improvement.
 We could also use their testimony to bolster your case later.

 Limit Communications With the Involved Parties

 You don't have to give a recorded statement to anyone following your injury.
 The less information you share with others, the less reason the insurer has to dispute your case.
 Your lawyer can manage all communications with the negligent party, legal representatives, and insurance providers.

 Consider Your Legal Options

 Medical malpractice cases are complex legal matters.
 There are many obligations that go into preparing, filing, and completing a claim or lawsuit, too.
 By entrusting your case to our legal team, you get the time and energy you need to focus on your well-being.
-The team at Morris Law Firm can manage everything your case requires to reach a fair outcome.
+The team at Morris Law Accident Injury Lawyers can manage everything your case requires to reach a fair outcome.